WittleWolfie/WW-Blueprint-Core/BlueprintCore/index.md

   .Configure();
 ```

-The API includes methods to set or modify Blueprint fields and add all supported BlueprintComponent types.
-With auto-complete this provides a quick and easy way to search for BlueprintComponent types.
+Configurator methods can set or modify fields and add all supported BlueprintComponent types.
+Using auto-complete you can quickly search available component types.

-Supported BlueprintComponent types means types that *should* work with a given blueprint.
-This is determined using the game's type attributes which declare supported Blueprint types for each component: `AllowedOn`.
-The attribute is not always correct, so please report any problems with the API: [GitHub Issues](https://github.com/WittleWolfie/WW-Blueprint-Core/issues).
+The Configure *should* guarantee components work with a given blueprint.
+This is determined using the game's `AllowedOn` attribute which declares supported blueprint types for each component.
+This is not always correct so please report any problems with the API: [GitHub Issues](https://github.com/WittleWolfie/WW-Blueprint-Core/issues).

-Every effort is made to minimize boilerplate in the API and enforce proper usage of Blueprint field and components.
+Every effort is made to minimize boilerplate and enforce proper usage of fields and components.
 Blueprint fields that should not be modified are hidden when reported by a contributor or on [GitHub Issues](https://github.com/WittleWolfie/WW-Blueprint-Core/issues).

 Component methods are regularly updated to ignore unused fields and require fields necessary for the component to function.
 Field types that should not be null are automatically populated with a default to prevent exceptions.

 For example, the `FeatureConfigurator` exposes a method `AddPrerequisiteCharacterLevel`:
 ![AddPreRequisiteCharacterLevel VS Documentation](https://github.com/WittleWolfie/WW-Blueprint-Core/blob/main/docs/images/configurator_method_example.png)

 ### ActionList and ConditionsChecker Builders

 `ActionsBuilder` is a builder API for `ActionList` and `ConditionsBuilder` is a builder API for `ConditionsChecker`.

-When `Build()` is called the corresponding game type is returned and validation errors are logged as a warning.
+BlueprintCore APIs accept builders directly or you can call `Build()` to construct them and run validation.
+Validation errors are logged as a warning.

-They provide methods for creating Action and Condition types, split across extension classes to limit the scope of auto-complete.
-The extensions are logically grouped so most uses require only one set.
+Builder methods create Action and Condition types and are defined across extension classes to improve auto-complete searching.
+Extension classes are logically grouped so most blueprints require only one extension.

-For example, `ActionsBuilderKingdomEx` contains builder methods for actions related to the Kingdom and Crusade system and can be referenced by including the namespace `BlueprintCore.Actions.Builder.KingdomEx`:
+For example, `ActionsBuilderKingdomEx` contains builder methods related to the Kingdom and Crusade system and can be referenced by including the namespace `BlueprintCore.Actions.Builder.KingdomEx`:

 ```C#
 using BlueprintCore.Actions.Builder.KingdomEx;